AsgardCms/Documentation/media-module/relations.md

 #### Getting the thumbnails from controller

-Now you can use the helper method on the `FileRepository` to fetch all files for the given object:
+Now you can use the helper method on the `FileRepository` to fetch all files for the given object.
+It has also 2 parameters, the zone (*string*) and the entity (*object*) it needs to search on.

 ``` .language-php
 $galleryFiles = $this->file->findMultipleFilesByZoneForEntity('gallery', $product);